-To send flowers in memory of Jonathan Kim Justice Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jonathan Kim Justice Sr., please visit our Heartfelt Sympathies Store.

 While still in high school John became the primary caregiver to his great uncle, Theodore Roosevelt; caring for him as he progressed through the stages of Alzheimer’s.
 After Uncle Roosevelt’s passing, John took it upon himself to continue care for his Great Aunt Abby as she aged.
 His presence there turned the home into the family hub.
 John commonly hosted holiday events and other family get togethers, bringing more joy to his aging aunt.
 As time went on his servitude to his family began to extend outward into the community, turning the home from family hub to community hangout.
 The downstairs section of the home became known as the “Barber Shop”, a popular spot everyone went to to see Big John to get their back to school cuts.